Cold temps and high elevations present unique hydration challenges that most folks don’t consider.

 Hydration at altitude is especially tricky.
 Seasoned mountain climbers typically require more water in their first week at elevation to prevent dehydration.
 But after that, they sometimes restrict water and sodium intake to prevent the serious complications that can come with Acute Mountain Sickness.

 The point is that winter hydration—even for those of us somewhat less altitudinally ambitious—requires a little more thought than hydrating through the summer months.
-But the takeaway is still the same: to find balance with a Goldilocks amount of fluids and electrolytes that lets your blood flow nicely in your veins, your brain float serenely in your skull, and your organs stay the right size.
+But the goal is still the same: to find balance with a Goldilocks amount of fluids and electrolytes that lets your blood flow nicely in your veins, your brain float serenely in your skull, and your organs stay the right size.
 You’ll feel the difference when you get it right.

 So all you skiers, snowboarders, sledders, ice skaters, alpinists, cold weather runners, snowmobilers, and driveway shovelers—this one’s for you.
 Let’s talk about how to stay hydrated throughout the winter.